 Student Preparation

 Before your student sets foot on campus, there are several required steps they must complete.
 Many of these items have deadlines that cannot be extended.
-In particular, the health insurance waiver deadline and immunization record submission are time-sensitive.
-Please review the deadlines below and encourage your student to complete these items early.
+More information on specific deadlines can be found on the First Year Experience page.
+Please review the most important deadlines below and encourage your student to complete them early.

 Arrival, Orientation, and the Start of Classes